โฐ Minimum Connection Times

 ๐ข Terminal Information

 Bamburi Airport (BMQ) is a specialized regional airstrip serving the coastal resort district of Bamburi, located just north of Mombasa on Kenya's Indian Ocean coastline.
-The facility features a single 985-meter asphalt runway situated at an elevation of approximately 78 feet above sea level.
+The airport operates with a single 985-meter asphalt runway situated at an elevation of approximately 78 feet above sea level.
 Given its strategic proximity to the white sand beaches and luxury hotels of the north coast, the airport serves as a vital aerial gateway for high-end tourists, private pilots, and corporate charters seeking to bypass the congested urban traffic of central Mombasa.

 The 'terminal' at Bamburi is a modest, functional building designed to facilitate the rapid transition of small groups of travelers between aircraft and local ground transport.
 It provides basic passenger processing services and a centralized waiting area, though it lacks the complex infrastructure of major international hubs like the nearby Moi International Airport (MBA).
 The facility is primarily optimized for daylight operations under visual flight rules (VFR), serving as a critical operational point for regional charter companies that provide scenic coastal flights and direct links to Kenya's national parks and private conservancies.